 The name says it all.
 Flipping essentially involves drawing an image on one side of the canvas and then rotating it to a different angle and drawing another image until you fill the piece.

-By understanding these multiple abstract art techniques, it will allow you to experiment freely with different styles and let you create your own abstract art masterpiece.
+By understanding these multiple abstract art techniques, it will allow you to experiment freely with different styles and let you create your own abstract painting ideas.